microsoft/nni/docs/en_US/Builtin_Tuner.md

 NNI provides state-of-the-art tuning algorithm as our builtin-tuners and makes them easy to use.
 Below is the brief summary of NNI currently built-in Tuners:

 Note: Click the **Tuner's name** to get a detailed description of the algorithm, click the corresponding **Usage** to get the Tuner's installation requirements, suggested scenario and using example.
-Here is a [blog](./Blog/HPOComparison.md) about the comparison of different Tuners on several problems.
+Here is an [article](./Blog/HPOComparison.md) about the comparison of different Tuners on several problems.

 Currently we support the following algorithms: